WOA-Project/SurfaceDuo-Guides/FAQ.md

 We'll be happy to talk to you on our telegram channel: https://t.me/DuoWOA, note, you can help us with more than driver work, a lot of work is needed as well with documentation, support for the community, testing, developping apps, making a better shell, etc. We welcome any kind of help.

-### Are you going to do this for other Snapdragon 855 devices?
+### Are you going to do this for other Snapdragon™ 855 devices?

 No, but we regularly share our contributions to the team behind the [WOA msmnile](https://github.com/WOA-msmnile) and [Renegade Project](https://github.com/EDK2-Porting), whose job is to do it for all kinds of other existing Android™ Devices.